AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/analytics-logging/analytics-client-side-logging.md

 ## Overview

-Adobe Experience Platform Web SDK allows the customers to collect the Target related Analytics data on the client side. `Analytics Client Side Logging` means that the data that needs to be shared with Analytics will be returned to client side, so that the customer could collect it and share it with Analytics.
+Adobe Experience Platform Web SDK allows the customers to collect the Target related Analytics data on the client side.
+`Analytics Client Side Logging` means that the data that needs to be shared with Analytics will be returned to client side, so that the customers are able to collect it and share it with Analytics.
 This option is used by the customers that want to collect the Analytics data by themselves and send it to Analytics:
 - using Data Insertion API
 - via AppMeasurement.js library - not supported yet